defano/jmonet/README.md

 #### Why do I need this?
 Doesn't Java's `Graphics2D` already let me draw stuff?

-Maybe you don't need this.
 If you're not building an app that lets users paint lines and shapes with the mouse, this probably isn't for you.

 Java's Graphics context does indeed provide routines for drawing shapes, but there's a bit of work involved to map mouse and keyboard events into these calls the way a "paint" app expects.
 Getting scale, grids, and transforms to work correctly are a bit more complex than merely delegating to `AffineTransform`, too.